2021-22 Meetings and Programs

-If you are interested in joining our club, please attend a meeting!
+If you are interested in joining please attend a meeting!

 Guests are welcome at all meetings except for those specifically restricted to members.
 Meetings are typically held in the evening at the Cheshire Senior Center.
 There is a guest fee of $5.00, which is deducted from the initial membership fee if you decide to join the Club.

 The Senior Center is not available during COVID so we are meeting either via zoom or at alternate locations listed below.
 If you would like to join one of our Zoom meetings, please contact our Membership Chairperson Pat Archibald at email@example.com.
 Guest fees will be waived for Zoom meetings.

 Wednesday September 15, 2021 (Rain date September 22)

 2021-22 Kickoff meeting, outdoors at the Cheshire Historical Society